department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-college-degree-program.md

 template: 1-topic-landing
 ---

-Want to get specific training through a program that's not a college degree program?
-The GI Bill may pay all or part of your tuition for a program like HVAC repair, truck driving, or Emergency Medical Technician (EMT) training.
+Find out how to use the GI Bill to pay for specific training programs, like HVAC repair, truck driving, or Emergency Medical Technician (EMT) training.

 <div class="call-out" markdown="1">